Turkish lira crisis turns political with lawsuit threat

 Analysts blame the falls on Erdogan's unorthodox decision to fight inflation by orchestrating sharp interest rate cuts -- the exact opposite of what countries usually do in similar circumstances.

-The criminal complaint targeted journalists and economists who suggested that the lira's falls would continue until Erdogan radically reversed his policy course.
+The criminal complaint targeted journalists and economists who said the lira's falls would continue until Erdogan radically reversed his policy course.

-Nebati accused the commentators of using "psychological warfare" by urging Turks to buy gold and dollars in order to preserve their savings against further lira slides.
+Nebati accused the commentators of using "psychological warfare" by urging Turks to buy gold and dollars in order to preserve their savings against further lira declines.

 "File a lawsuit against anyone who misleads you," Nebati urged citizens in a wide-ranging interview on CNN Turk.